Where to start with exercise to help with low back pain.

 However there is evidence that an improvement in lumbar flexibility has been associated with better range of motion of the spine, which can help to reduce back pain and assist with movement.

 There are studies that have shown anywhere from a 30 – 58% improvement in pain and disability with low back pain when its used as part of an exercise program.

 Certainly there is evidence to suggest that if the back muscles are working too hard that this can contribute to back pain.
-In this case exercises focusing on reducing their input can lead to reduced low back pain.
-This is especially relevant in the EXTENSION BASED low back pain population.
+In this case stretching or mobility type exercises may help reduce this over activity and lead to reduced low back pain.

 Aerobic exercise and the benefits for low back pain.